-Brazilian Real Estate Agency A/B Tests Simplified Search To Generate 57% More Leads
+Brazilian Real Estate Agency A/B Tests Simplified Search To Generate More Number of Leads

 Casa Mineira is a real estate company operating in Belo Horizonte, one of Brazil’s largest cities.
 In addition to a network of 8 physical offices spread across the city, the company also attracts leads through its website.